ProjecticumDlerpDs/Splicing_mouse/README.md

 Alternative splicing in embryonic mouse stem cells

 The aim of this repository is for educational purpose only.
-Students of The university of applied science Utrecht will create a pipeline for alternative splcing.
+Students of The university of applied science Utrecht will create a pipeline for alternative splicing.